ckolumbus/golangRestApiExampleWithDependencyInjection/README.md

 - [x] create build script
 - [ ] improve documentation
 - [x] integrate mock framework
-- [ ] integrate initial db/schema creation
+- [x] integrate initial db/schema creation
 - [ ] investigate possible use of an ORM
-- [ ] investigate seperation of tests (e.g. controller) into own package and/or directory
+- [x] ~~investigate seperation of tests (e.g. controller) into own package and/or directory~~ according to all best practices on the net this seperation should not be done
 - [ ] add mock generation to build script (example: `$GOPATH/bin/mockgen -source persistence/IPersistEmployee.go -destination controllers/PersistEmployeeMock_test.go -package controllers`)